Steelstone3/Bubbles-Dive-Planner/README.md

 Bubbles Dive Planner
 ====================

 The idea behind Bubbles Dive Planner is to aim for scuba divers to be able to perform the safe planning of scuba diving activities.
-Currently supports the Bulhmann dive model with more planned.
+Currently supports the ZHL16B Bulhmann and USN Revision 6 dive models.

 It uses rust for the backend and Iced for the frontend.